 • Learnings transfer between similar contexts

-I recently worked with a CPG company that transformed from quarterly reports to continuous learning.
+A CPG company I worked with transformed from quarterly reports to continuous learning.
 The results were staggering:

 Each day of operation made their system smarter, creating an expanding performance gap competitors couldn’t close.